 19. Louvre Museum

-Located in the heart of Paris and adjacent to the Tuileries Garden is the Louvre Museum, one of the largest and most popular art museums in the world.
-The building was first constructed as the Louvre Palace in the late 12th and early 13th centuries and it was eventually opened as a museum in 1793.
+The Louvre Museum is located in the heart of Paris and adjacent to the Tuileries Garden.
+It is one of the largest and most popular art museums in the world.
+The building was first constructed as the Louvre Palace in the late 12th and early 13th centuries and eventually opened as a museum in 1793.

-A visit to the Louvre Museum should be on your list whether you’re only visiting Paris for a weekend or for two full weeks.
-Before visiting the Louvre, be sure to do a bit of research so that you know which exhibits you’d most like to see.
+A visit to the Louvre Museum should be on your list whether you’re only visiting Paris for a weekend or two full weeks.
+Before visiting the Louvre, be sure to do some research to know which exhibits you’d most like to see.

-This way, you’ll be less overwhelmed while trying to navigate the crowds and busy gallery spaces.
+This way, you’ll be less overwhelmed while navigating the crowds and busy gallery spaces.
 If you’re visiting the Louvre during Paris’ peak tourist season (May to September), consider pre-booking your tickets to avoid the long lines.

 See Related: Top 10 Art Museums in Paris